 Tim had turned to me.
 “If you could have any Pokémon, any one at all, what would it be?”

 “Dragonite?
-Well they’re so rare they might as well be legendary,” he’d said laughing.
-“I’d like a Gyarados -- those things are just plain badass.”
+Those things so rare they might as well be legendary,” he’d said laughing.
+“I’d like a Gyarados -- those are just plain badass.”

 “Oh, shut up, I doubt you’ll even be out of Viridian Forest in two weeks,” he had said, punching me in the shoulder.
 I had just laughed and looked back up at the stars.